Renato Carosone: Beginnings

-At the outbreak of World War II, Carosone was drafted to fight in Ethiopia.
-In 1946, at the end of the war, he returned to Italy.

-Partially due to his long tenure abroad and the years of inactivity caused by the war, Carosone discovered to be virtually unknown in his home country.
+In July 1946, after the end of the war in Europe, he returned to Italy, to Brindisi, with his wife and son.
+Partially due to his long tenure abroad and inactivity caused by the war, Carosone was discovered to be virtually unknown in his home country.
 He started his career afresh, playing piano for small dance-hall bands.
-These new performances were strongly influenced by the new rhythms and music styles he had encountered during his ten years in Eritrea and caught the attention of local promoters.
+These new performances were strongly influenced by the new rhythms and music styles he had encountered during his ten years in East Africa and caught the attention of local promoters.